 - Danny Cipriani – Wasps

 Wasps’ maverick out-half is due to leave in the summer but he’ll be hoping to leave the fans on a high, as his side turnout in the playoffs in a couple of weeks.
 As said previously, Wasps are a nightmare to defend from set-pieces and it is Cipriani’s crisp, flat passing that enables them to get on the outside.
-The former England international finally seemed to have found a place that suited his style of play, with Gopperth taking the pressures of the kicking-duties off of him and offering him free reign to run the game from stand-off.
-He will be disappointed to leave his hopes of getting back international selection as he is tipped to move abroad next season.
+The England international finally seemed to have found a place that suited his style of play, with Gopperth taking the pressures of the kicking-duties off of him and offering him free reign to run the game from stand-off.
+A huge miss for Wasps next season, with the Gloucester-bound utility back earning a deserved re-call to the England side.

 - Faf de Klerk – Sale Sharks